AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2.1 Click CloudFormation Link
 --------------------------------

-Click link below to take you to the CloudFormation page on AWS Console with the pre-loaded template.
+Click the link below to take you to the CloudFormation page on the AWS Console with the pre-loaded template.
 Follow the instructions in Step 2 to run the Cloudformation script.

 `CloudFormation for Secure Networking Platform PAYG - Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https:%2F%2Fs3-us-west-2.amazonaws.com%2Faviatrix-cloudformation-templates%2Faws-cloudformation-aviatrix-metering-controller.json>`_